Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 ## Date Object

 Time is an important thing.
-We like to know the time a certain activity or event.
+We like to know the time of a certain activity or event.
 In JavaScript current time and date is created using JavaScript Date Object.
 The object we create using Date object provides many methods to work with date and time.The methods we use to get date and time information from a date object values are started with a word _get_ because it provide the information.
 _getFullYear(), getMonth(), getDate(), getDay(), getHours(), getMinutes, getSeconds(), getMilliseconds(), getTime(), getDay()_

 ![Date time Object](../images/date_time_object.png)